DOMjudge/domjudge-scripts/new_release_howto.md

     do this).
  1. Put debian packages in `/srv/http/domjudge/debian/mini-dinstall/incoming`
     and run as domjudge@domjudge: `mini-dinstall -b`
- 1. Send an email to `domjudge-announce@domjudge.org`.
+ 1. Send an email to `domjudge-announce@domjudge.org`, announcing the new version and state which versions are supported.
  1. Add the released branch to the dependabot.yml (https://github.com/DOMjudge/domjudge/blob/main/.github/dependabot.yml)